thomsen85/IM-WANTEDD/README.md

 cargo run
 ```

-For detailed instructions and additional options, please refer to the [Installation Guide](docs/INSTALLATION.md).

 ## Documentation and report

 Visit the [repository report](https://thomsen85.github.io/wireless-mesh-network/) for a guide, documentation and an in depth look at the project.